tivnanmatt/podium/README.md

-# Podium Text Completion Server
+# Podium AI Text Completion Python Server

 This project consists of a Python script that uses the OpenAI API to generate responses to user input.
 The script starts an HTTP server that listens for POST requests on port 8000.
 When a POST request is received, the script extracts the "userInput" value from the request body, which is in JSON format, and passes it to the `generate_response` function.
 This function uses the OpenAI API to generate a response to the user input, and the resulting response is sent back to the client.